mapwatch/mapwatch/CONTRIBUTING.md

 # Release

-Each git-push to the master branch is automatically built and deployed by [Travis-CI](https://travis-ci.org/github/mapwatch/mapwatch).
-[CI configuration](https://github.com/mapwatch/mapwatch/blob/master/.travis.yml).
+Each git-push to the master branch is automatically built and deployed by [Github actions](https://github.com/mapwatch/mapwatch/actions?query=workflow%3Apush-deploy).
+[CI configuration](https://github.com/mapwatch/mapwatch/blob/master/.github/workflows).

 The downloadable Electron app is a little more complex, and is less automated: https://www.electron.build/configuration/publish#recommended-github-releases-workflow